Improving research infrastructure in social assistance

 This is urgently needed to support comparative analysis of emerging social assistance institutions.
 Our interest is in identifying ideal types or social assistance regimes, as a first step towards developing comprehensive theories to explain their emergence, evolution and future.

 Analysis will test for combinations of political, demographic, economic and social factors linked to specific social assistance regimes; examine what conditions hinder or facilitate their effectiveness and sustainability; and study the role and contribution of emerging welfare institutions to growth and development and the eradication of poverty in different countries and regions.

-The project is led by Professor Armando Barrientos in collaboration with Andrea Barry, Research Fellow.
+The project is led by Professor Armando Barrientos in collaboration with Dr Andrea Barry, Research Fellow and Dr Lawrence Ado-Kofie, Research Fellow.
 It is funded by the Economic and Social Research Council and the UK Government's Department for International Development.